 Program objectives for a B.A. in Philosophy are to: (a) recognize patterns of valid and fallacious reasoning, and basics of logical theory; (b) read a major philosophical text analytically and be able to write out critical evaluations of philosophical arguments; (c) be familiar with major ethical theories and their practical applications; (d) possess a basic knowledge of the history of philosophy, in particular Ancient Philosophy and Modern Philosophy; (e) be able to engage critically both the primary and secondary literature on philosophical subject matter, to present one’s critical assessment orally to a group, and to produce a written document reflecting one’s independent research on a philosophical subject.

 Electives may be chosen to bring the total number of hours to 120.

-This program is open to philosophy majors with a 3.0 overall average and a 3.5 average in philosophy.
+This program is open to philosophy majors withan inclusive grade point average of at least 3.0 and a grade point average of at least 3.5 in the major.
 The student will complete, with a minimum grade of “B”, a thesis submitted for credit in PHIL 4891.
 The thesis topic must be approved by the thesis director before the student registers for PHIL 4891.